tantantheman/tantan-montyball/README.md

 Last but not least, another ultra-thin sheet of wood was used to create the curved signage for the machine.
 Pre-cut wood letters were hot-glued onto the sign, and I cut up a third of a foam golf ball to glue onto the front as well.

 **The Code:**
 For the programming, all of it was done in the Arduino IDE.
 The program uses a preexisting library to write statuses to the LCD panel, and when the first ball roll is detected, it lowers the obstacle panels and starts rotating them in random directions until the game is over.
-One of the more complicated things done was learning how people build game timers in the program, because delay() could not be used without pausing all the other elements in the game.
+One of the more complicated things done was learning how people build game timers in the program, because the delay() function could not be used without pausing all the other elements in the game.

 **Technical Difficulties:**
 There were several technical difficulties that came up during the project.
 Almost all of them could be solved by spending more money to upgrade parts.